Links to the Rest of the Jazz World

 For more info about Music Mountain or to order tickets by phone, call 860-824-7126.

-- Once a year in June the GJB returns the the gazebo on the green in Fairfield for its annual free outdoor concert. . .
+For many years the GJB returned in June the the gazebo on the green in Fairfield for its annual free outdoor concert; we hope to be back someday. . .
 MAP . . .

 Traditional Jazz Publications: